Healthdirect Free Australian health advice you can count on.

 Key facts

-• Benign prostatic hypertrophy is a non-cancerous enlargement of the prostate gland.
+• Benign prostatic hypertrophy (BPH) is a non-cancerous enlargement of your prostate.

-• It is very common as you get older.
+• BPH is common as you get older.

-• It can cause problems with passing urine, such as a poor flow or needing to pass urine urgently.
+• It can cause problems with passing urine (weeing), such as a poor flow and the need to go often and urgently.

-• Treatment depends on how troublesome your symptoms are and may include lifestyle changes, medicines or surgery.
+• Your treatment depends on how troublesome your symptoms are, and may include lifestyle changes, medicines or surgery.

 What is benign prostatic hypertrophy?

-Benign prostatic hypertrophy (BPH) is a non-cancerous (benign) enlargement of the prostate gland.
-It is also known as benign prostate enlargement or hyperplasia.
+Benign prostatic hypertrophy (BPH) is a non-cancerous (benign) enlargement of your prostate.
+It's also known as 'benign prostate enlargement' or 'benign prostatic hyperplasia'.

-The prostate gland is part of the male reproductive system.
-It sits under the bladder and wraps around the top of the urethra, which is the tube that carries urine out of the bladder.
-The prostate may get bigger and press on or block the urethra.
+The prostate is part of the male reproductive system.
+It sits under your bladder and wraps around the first part of your urethra.
+Your urethra is the tube that carries urine (wee) from your bladder through your penis to the outside.

 What are the symptoms of benign prostatic hypertrophy?